Having an operation as a day case patient (under a general anaesthetic)

 Some people may feel emotional or "weepy" during the first few days; this is normal.

-If you are feeling unwell, are in severe pain or have other concerns related to your surgery, ring the Day Surgery Unit between 7.30am and 7.30pm.
-If it is outside these hours, please contact the Day Surgery mobile helpline (see the Day Surgery Helpline numbers at the end of this leaflet) or your out of hours GP.
+If you are feeling unwell, are in severe pain or have other concerns related to your surgery, ring the Day Surgery Unit between 7.30am and 8pm.
+If it is outside these hours, please contact the Day Surgery helpline (see the Day Surgery Helpline numbers at the end of this leaflet) or your out of hours GP.

 Are there any reasons why I will be kept in hospital overnight?